rackerlabs/design-system/_component_design/left-nav.md

 layout: component
 category: Components
 usage: >
-  The left navigation pane provides a menu of navigation items that a user clicks to move to another page or location within the application they are using.
+  The left navigation provides a menu of navigation items that a user clicks to move to another page or location within the application they are using.
 Because it is easier for user to scan, left navigation is preferred over top navigation.
 Consistent navigation patterns increase user confidence and efficiency.
 preview-image: preview-images/side-nav.svg
 status: stable
 resource: true
 helix-ui-css: true
 helix-ui-javascript: true
-last-modified: 2018-10-30
+last-modified: 2018-11-05
 pagelink: https://rackerlabs.github.io/helix-ui/components/navigation/
 ---